Showing posts with label Shakira. Show all posts

 - Your random presenters of the night are Mandy Moore, Luke Wilson and LeAnn Rimes as they give the Best Country Album to the Dixie Chick who quote Nelson from the Simpsons.
 Classy.

 Say hi to Milli Vanilli too- It would be too easy to mention that naturally all Carrie Underwood did was last night was sing karaoke.
-But I swear her drummer is the black writer for Studio 60 on the Sunset Strip.
+But I swear her drummer is the black writer for Studio 60 On the Sunset Strip.
 She then walks away with the Best New Artist award.
 Be sure to say hello to the Starland Vocal Band on your way to obscurity.

 - In categories handed out earlier, My Humps won a Grammy.
 Also winning a Grammy this year: Ike Turner.
 Feel free to discuss amongst yourself which is more disturbing.